-CHICAGO -- This edition of New Convenience-Store Roundup features new c-store openings, closings and more for the month of April 2018.
+CHICAGO — This edition of New Convenience-Store Roundup features new c-store openings, closings and more for April 2019.

 The unscientifically gathered roundup—gleaned from company announcements, websites, email, social media and newspapers around the country, among other sources—is by no means complete, but it serves as a monthly competitive snapshot of newly opened or closed U.S. convenience stores, gas stations, truckstops and travel centers not previously reported in CSP Daily News.

 - Click here for new c-store roundups from previous months, along with other grand-opening and new-store coverage.
-Click here for other recent M&A activity.
+And click here for coverage of convenience-industry M&A activity.

 Click through for a state-by-state breakdown …

 Net new stores*: 1

 *Represents stores opened minus stores closed in this state for the month of this count only.
 Other c-stores not captured by this count may have opened or closed in the state.
 It also does not include store openings previously reported in CSP Daily News.